ellysh/repeater/README.txt

 2. INSTALLATION
 ---------------

-You need to download AutoHotkey interpreter from official website for launching Repeater : http://l.autohotkey.net/AutoHotkey_L_Install.exe
+You need to download AutoHotkey interpreter from official website for launching Repeater: http://l.autohotkey.net/AutoHotkey_L_Install.exe

 Then download archive with Repeater scripts and extract it: